Lingua Latina, by Hans Ørberg, saved my teaching career.

 “My daughter absolutely loves your class!

 She said for the first time in a long time, she actually understands Latin instead of just memorizing it.
 She really appreciated how well you explained everything and took the time to answer questions.
-She was so excited to get her paper graded so quickly.
 She also commented on how friendly, funny, and respectful you are.

 I can’t tell you how encouraging and reassuring it is to have found your class.
 She’s gone from feeling defeated to hopeful.
-Thank you so much for allowing her to join your class.
-She is really looking forward to next week.”
+Thank you so much for allowing her to join your class.”

 Here’s the thing… I want you to enjoy Latin.